aidanmelen/bobcat-miner-python/docs/raspberrypi-deployment.md

 BOBCAT_LOG_LEVEL_DISCORD=WARNING
 ```

-ℹ️ Run `sudo docker run bobcat --help` for more information about the environment variables.
+ℹ️ Run `sudo docker run aidanmelen:bobcat --help` for more information about the environment variables.

 Next we will verify the configuration file with a dry run